pendanyeh/Docker/README.md

 **Please, make sure before doing anything, your Docker engine is running, you are signed into your Docker desktop, and it's the same account for both environments.**

-**Here’s the complete Docker development workflow with all key commands:**
+## The complete Docker development workflow with all key commands:

 1. **Log in to Docker Hub (or your registry):**
    ```